Israeli PM: Peace with Saudi Arabia would be 'giant leap' towards ending Arab-Israeli conflict | Law-Order

 Israeli PM: Peace with Saudi Arabia would be 'giant leap' towards ending Arab-Israeli conflict

-Prime Minister Benjamin Netanyahu said on Monday that normalizing relations between Israel and Saudi Arabia would be a "giant leap" towards ending the Arab-Israeli conflict.
+(Adds more context, Israeli call to China on Iran) JERUSALEM, April 17 (Reuters) - Israeli Prime Minister Benjamin Netanyahu said on Monday that normalizing relations with Saudi Arabia would be a "giant leap" towards ending the Arab-Israeli conflict.

+(Adds more context, Israeli call to China on Iran) JERUSALEM, April 17 (Reuters) -

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)